 • God expects Christians to mature, to move beyond spiritual infancy — “…you ought to be teachers … mature … trained … [going] forward to maturity.”

 • There are “elementary teachings” (6:1) [“the foundation,” KJV] from which we go “forward to maturity.”
 Without these solid foundations, we remain in a continual state of needing “milk, not solid food” and remain spiritual “infants” (5:12).

-• These foundational doctrines, necessary stepping stones to maturity, include (6:1-2):
+• These foundational doctrines, necessary stepping stones to spiritual maturity, include (Hebrews 6:1-2):

 1 Timothy 4:16 Watch your life and doctrine closely.
 Persevere in them, because if you do, you will save both yourself and your hearers.

 • This is a word to pastors.
 We must watch our doctrine closely.
 Why?
 Because good doctrine will have a “saving” effect on both the pastor and on those who hear his teaching.
 Look at the next verse, which applies to elders, and by extension, to pastors and all spiritual leaders.

 Titus 1:9 [An elder, vs. 6] must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it.

 • To be a spiritual overseer in the Lord’s Church, one must “hold firmly” to the trustworthy message that has been taught.
 The elder in turn will thereby be equipped to do two important things: (1) he can encourage others by sound doctrine and help them build their lives; and (2) he will be well equipped to refute those who try to bring wrong doctrines into the church.

 • As a pastor and elder over many years, I have had numerous occasions where I had to speak out against wrong teaching, in order to protect the flock.
 To be able to do so, I had to be solidly grounded in the good doctrines of the Bible.